 of the AP Removal Timer subfield in the received Reconfiguration Multi-Link element, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and (#22039)the non-AP MLD shall delete any information maintained for that link.
 After a non-AP MLD deletes any information

-maintained for the link corresponding to the removed AP, if there are no other setup links with the AP MLD, then the non-AP MLD shall consider that it has been disassociated from the AP MLD and shall delete the corresponding association information.
+maintained for the link corresponding to the removed AP, if there are no other setup links with the AP MLD, then the (#22085)MLME of the non-AP MLD shall issue an MLME-DISASSOCIATE.indication primitive to inform the SME of the disassociation of the non-AP MLD.
+The MLME-DISASSOCIATE.indication reason code should be set to any value except configuration or parameter mismatch, to follow the procedure defined in 11.3.5.7 (Non-AP and Non-PCP STA disassociation receipt procedure).

 35.3.6 ML reconfiguration